Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Abstract

 \section{Abstract}

-We study the problem of embedding {\em edgeless} nodes such as users who newly enter the underlying network, while using graph neural networks (GNNs) widely studied for effective representation learning of graphs thanks to its highly expressive capability via message passing.
-Our study is motivated by the fact that existing GNNs cannot be adopted for our problem since message passing to such edgeless nodes having no connections is impossible.
-To tackle this challenge, we propose \textsf{Edgeless-GNN}, a new framework that enables GNNs to generate node embeddings even for edgeless nodes through {\em unsupervised inductive learning}.
-Specifically, we start by constructing a $k$-nearest neighbor graph ($k$NNG) based on the similarity of node attributes to replace the GNN's computation graph defined by the neighborhood-based aggregation of each node.
-As our main contributions, the known network structure is used to train model parameters, while a new loss function is established using {\em energy-based learning} in such a way that our model learns the network structure.
-For the edgeless nodes, we inductively infer embeddings for the edgeless nodes by using edges via $k$NNG construction as a computation graph.
-By evaluating the performance of various downstream machine learning (ML) tasks, we empirically demonstrate that \textsf{Edgeless-GNN} consistently outperforms state-of-the-art methods of inductive network embedding.
-Moreover, our findings corroborate the effectiveness of \textsf{Edgeless-GNN} in judiciously combining the replaced computation graph with our newly designed loss.
-Our framework is GNN-model-agnostic; thus, GNN models can be appropriately chosen according to ones' needs and ML tasks.
+We study the problem of embedding {\em edgeless} nodes such as users who newly enter the underlying network, while using graph neural networks (GNNs) widely studied for effective representation learning of graphs.
+Our study is motivated by the fact that GNNs cannot be straightforwardly adopted for our problem since message passing to such edgeless nodes having no connections is impossible.
+To tackle this challenge, we propose \textsf{Edgeless-GNN}, a novel inductive framework that enables GNNs to generate node embeddings even for edgeless nodes through {\em unsupervised learning}.
+Specifically, we start by constructing a proxy graph based on the similarity of node attributes as the GNN's computation graph defined by the underlying network.
+The known network structure is used to train model parameters, whereas a {\em topology-aware} loss function is established in such a way that our model judiciously learns the network structure by encoding positive, negative, and second-order relations between nodes.
+For the edgeless nodes, we {\em inductively} infer embeddings by expanding the computation graph.
+By evaluating the performance of various downstream machine learning tasks, we empirically demonstrate that \textsf{Edgeless-GNN} exhibits (a) superiority over state-of-the-art inductive network embedding methods for edgeless nodes, (b) effectiveness of our topology-aware loss function, (c) robustness to incomplete node attributes, and (d) a linear scaling with the graph size.